97mams/encryptword/README.md

 # encrypt word

-This mini-project is dedicated to hiding a word.
+This mini-project is dedicated to hiding a word in the command line.

 ## Get started